yan-soon/tp/docs/UserGuide.md

  input.

  * Module Code and Modular Credit fields are compulsory inputs but Tag fields are optional.
  Multiple Tags are allowed per module.
+Duplicate Modules (Modules with all the same fields) are not allowed.

 Format: `add c/ {module code} cr/ {modular credits}`